E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 Both connections remained successful.

-This confirms that secure remote management still works after Telnet is removed.
+This confirms that secure remote management still works after the VTY transport policy is hardened.

 ---

 ## Telnet Blocking Test

-Telnet was tested again after the VTY lines were restricted to SSH.
+Telnet was tested again from PC-Admin.

 ```text
 telnet 192.168.10.1